Robert Osterloh: Biography

 Osterloh was the son of Dr. Charles T. Osterloh and Emma Geiselhart Osterloh.
 As a student at Perry High School in Pittsburgh, Pennsylvania, he was president of the student council and the Dramatic Club, and he had the lead in the school's senior play.

-An agent discovered Osterloh while he was acting in stock theater.
+An agent discovered Osterloh while he was acting in a stock theater.
 He had a supporting role in The Dark Past.
-Osterloh continued his career for 20 years, mainly in the 1950s, playing roles in films such as Illegal Entry (1949), White Heat (1949) (as a gangster killed by gang boss James Cagney), One Minute to Zero (1952), Star in the Dust (1956) and I Bury the Living (1958).
-In the 1960s, however, he appeared in only a few films such as Young Dillinger (1965) and his last film, Coogan's Bluff (1968).
+Osterloh continued his career for 20 years, mainly in the 1950s, playing roles in films such as Illegal Entry (1949), White Heat (1949), One Minute to Zero (1952), Star in the Dust (1956), and I Bury the Living (1958).
+In the 1960s, however, he appeared in only a few films, such as Young Dillinger (1965) and his last film, Coogan's Bluff (1968).

 Osterloh was featured in the pilots for two notable television series: Perry Mason and The Untouchables.
 Filmed in 1956, "The Case of the Moth-Eaten Mink" aired in 1957 as the 13th episode of the legal drama series starring Raymond Burr; Osterloh played a central role as restaurant proprietor Morey Allen.
 In "The Scarface Mob", the pilot for The Untouchables that aired on Westinghouse Desilu Playhouse in 1959, Osterloh was a member of the Federal squad led by Eliot Ness (Robert Stack).
-Osterloh also played roles in TV series including Wagon Train, The FBI, Ironside and Hec Ramsey.
+Osterloh also played roles in TV series including Wagon Train, The FBI, Ironside, and Hec Ramsey.

-Osterloh was married to Harriet Hughes, whom he met when they served in the Army in England.
+Osterloh was married to Harriet Hughes, whom he met while serving in the Army in England.

 Osterloh died at 82 years of age in Los Osos, California.